JCSDA/jedi-docs/docs/quick-start.rst

 Which JEDI bundle you build depends on which atmospheric or oceanic model you plan to work with.
 For new users, a good place to start is :code:`ufo-bundle`.
 This has all of the JEDI base repositories and, through OOPS, it also contains several illustrative :doc:`toy models <jedi-components/oops/toy-models>` that can be used to run fundamental data assimilation applications.

-When you have your JEDI dependencies all set, you can build ufo-bundle with the following commands.  :code:`<jedi-path>` represents a directory of your choice - wherever you want to download, build, and run the JEDI code.
-If you're working on your laptop, this might be your home directory or if you're working on an HPC system it might be some designated work filesystem.
+When you have your JEDI dependencies all set, you can build ufo-bundle with the following commands:

 .. code:: bash